neha-kay/Kiko-plus/_posts/2015-06-02-how-to-write-a-great-couchsurfing-profile.md

 __If this post/guide was helpful to you in any way, the best thing you can do is to leave a comment below saying so__.

 You can also email me at [neha@nehakay.com](mailto:neha@nehakay.com) and I'm happy to help out in really _any_ way.
-If you have any questions, comments or concerns, you can also comment below -- I check them daily and I promise I’ll get back to you.
+If you have any questions, comments or concerns, you can also comment below -- I check them daily.
 Till then . . . happy traveling and Couchsurfing!

 ------